On Mitigating the Utility-Loss in Differentially Private Learning: A new Perspective by a Geometrically Inspired Kernel Approach: Conclusion

 \section{Conclusion}

-Having learned the representation of data samples in RKHS via solving a kernel regularized least squares problem with a meaningful choice of regularization parameter, KAHM defines a bounded region in the affine hull of data samples.
+Having learned the representation of data samples in RKHS via solving a kernel regularized least squares problem with a meaningful choice of regularization parameter, KAHM defines a bounded geometric structure in the affine hull of data samples.
 KAHM and KAHM based models (consisting of series and parallel compositions of KAHMs) induce a distance function that measures the distance of an arbitrary data point from the data samples.
 Modeling the region of each class in data space through a separate KAHM allows building a classifier.
 An optimal differentially private noise adding mechanism is applied on training data samples to build a differentially private classifier.
-The smoothing of noise added samples through a carefully defined transformation (that ensures reducing the KAHM modeling error of smoothed samples below of that of original samples) mitigates the accuracy-loss issue of the differentially private classifier.
+The smoothing of noise added samples through a carefully defined transformation (that ensures reducing the geometric modeling error of smoothed samples below of that of original samples) mitigates the accuracy-loss issue of the differentially private classifier.

 The theoretical results obtained in this study are related to the determination of regularization parameter for the kernel regularized least squares problem, boundedness of KAHM, distance functions induced by KAHMs, and smoothing of data for reduction in KAHM modeling error.
 KAHMs can be applied to a wide range of machine learning problems and this study has considered the differentially private federated learning problem as an application example.
 The practical significance of the theory is demonstrated through numerous experiments performed to verify the application potential of the KAHMs.
 A significant feature of our approach is that mathematical analysis has been carried out in a pure deterministic setting without making any statistical assumption.
-Our future work includes further analysis of KAHMs with application to semi-supervised transfer learning.